jeremenichelli/personal-site/posts/2015-08-26-code-styles-open-source.md

 Maybe the painful part is to set the configuration file which contains a lot of options.
 I usually turn all possible warnings or errors to true, run the command and start modifying or turning off the ones I don't consider harmful.

-In case you need a place to start I've created <a href="https://gist.github.com/jeremenichelli/a4dff3e4034d3c324380" target="_blank">a gist with an example for each of the tools</a> that were mentioned here.
+In case you need a place to start I've created [a gist with an example for each of the tools](//gist.github.com/jeremenichelli/a4dff3e4034d3c324380) that were mentioned here.